Active pulsatile gels: from chemical microreactor to polymeric actuator: Results and discussion

-To test our hypothesis, we construct a theoretical reaction-diffusion model in which the gel is coupled to its environment.
-We combine the Vanag-Epstein model for the BZ reaction kinetics with an additional loss term due to the efflux out of the gel of the mobile species [$\mathrm {Br_{2}}$], [$\mathrm{Br^{-}}$] and [$\mathrm{HBrO_{2}}$] produced in the gel during the BZ reaction \cite{Vanag2009}.
-This loss term, $\mathrm{-\alpha\frac{\it{c}_{i}}{\it{R}}}$, is proportional to the concentration of the species $\mathrm{\it{c}_{i}}$, and inversely proportional to the radius of the bead $\it{R}$ (see Materials and Methods)\cite{Yoshikawa1998}.
 In agreement with our experimental observations, this theoretical model predicts that the period of oscillation decreases when the bromate concentration increases (Figure \ref{figure4}-d).
 The rate of change of the oscillation period increases when the size of the gel bead is smaller.
 Additionally, when the gel radius is below a critical threshold, the gel stops chemically oscillating and remains in the reduced state.
-The condition to observe oxidation of the beads simplifies to $\mathrm{k_{4}=42\times}[\mathrm{H_{2}SO_{4}}]\times[\mathrm{NaBrO_{3}}]=25.2\times[\mathrm{NaBrO_{3}}]>\frac{\alpha}{R}$ (equation 2) (Inset of Figure \ref{figure4}-d).
+The condition to observe oxidation of the beads simplifies to $\mathrm{k_{4}=42\times}[\mathrm{H_{2}SO_{4}}]\times[\mathrm{NaBrO_{3}}]=25.2\times[\mathrm{NaBrO_{3}}]>\frac{\alpha}{R}$ (Equation 3) (Inset of Figure \ref{figure4}-d).
 This mathematical expression compares the production rate of the activator $\mathrm{HBrO_{2}}$ during the oxidation of the ruthenium catalyst with its loss rate due to its diffusion out of the gel bead.
-This model predicts that the critical size arises due to the loss of activator $\mathrm{HBrO_{2}}$ by diffusion and is consistent with experiment (Figure \ref{figure4}).
+In other words, the nondimensional number made from the ratio of these two rates, i.e. the Damkohler number $Da=\frac{\it{T_{\mathrm{reaction}}}}{\it{T_{\mathrm{diffusion}}}}=\frac{1}{k_{4}}\times\frac{\alpha}{R}$ ( (Equation 4), captures the behavior of the BZ gel for these chemical conditions.
+Therefore, this model predicts that the critical size arises due to the loss of activator $\mathrm{HBrO_{2}}$ by diffusion and is consistent with experiment (Figure \ref{figure4}).